ottolauncher/py-rtsupports/README.md

     asyncio.run(main())

 ```
-We have add CORSMiddleware early because we will use a separated frontend environement so to stay out of troubles...
+We have added CORSMiddleware early because we will use a separated frontend environment so to stay out of troubles...

 ### Create  Mutation